Kimberley Western Australia: We hiked, canoed and cruised

 Trip to the Bungle Bungles

-The Bungle Bungles, located in Purnululu National Park in the Kimberley region of Western Australia, are a spectacular geological wonder.
+The Bungle Bungles range is famous for its orange and black sandstone domes Rising 300 metres above of the ground.
 These unique, beehive-shaped sandstone domes, with their striking orange and black stripes, were formed over 350 million years by weathering and erosion.
 In addition to the domes, there are deep gorges and narrow chasms.
-Due to its remote location, access to the Bungle Bungles can be challenging.
-The nearest town is Kununurra, which is about 300 kilometres away and the last 50 kilometres are very rough and can take more than 2 hours to get there.
-The easiest way is to fly in from Kununurra.
+To get into the Bungle Bungles can be challenging.
+The nearest town is Kununurra, which is about 300 kilometres away.
+The last 50 kilometres are very rough and can take more than 2 hours to get there.
+We took the easiest way and flew in from Kununurra into the small airstrip.

 We took a flight with Kingfisher Tours from Kununurra to the Bungle Bungles.
 Vanessa, our 20-year-old pilot, was great.
 She pointed out all the highlights.
 During the flight, we saw Lake Argyle, the diamond factory, and the rugged gorges.

 We flew with Kingfisher Tours from Kununurra to the Bungle Bungles, and our pilot, Vanessa, was fantastic.
-At just 20 years old, she handled the flight with confidence and skill, pointing out all the major landmarks along the way.
-From the air, we enjoyed breathtaking views of Lake Argyle, the diamond mine, and the rugged gorges.
+At only 20 years old, she handled the flight with confidence and skill, and she pointed out all the major landmarks along the way.
+Meanwhile, from the air, we enjoyed breathtaking views of Lake Argyle, the diamond mine, and the rugged gorges.

 When we landed at the Bungle Bungles Airstrip, we took a bus tour.
 It was guided and went through beehive-shaped domes, beautiful flora, and stunning rocks.

-After landing at the Bungle Bungles Airstrip, we went on a guided bus tour through the park’s breathtaking landscapes.
-We droved through the iconic beehive-shaped domes, past vibrant native flora, and alongside striking rock formations.
+After landing at the Bungle Bungles Airstrip, we went on a guided bus tour.
+The trip passed the beehive-shaped domes,vibrant native flora, and striking rocks.

 From the Piccaninny car park, we walked through the beehive rocks.
 Then, we went down a narrow passage between two rock walls before reaching the Cathedral Gorge.

-From the Piccaninny car park, we wandered through the towering beehive-shaped domes, their striking layers glowing in the sunlight.
-Our path led us through a narrow passage flanked by towering rock walls, toward the breathtaking Cathedral Gorge.
+From the Piccaninny car park, we wandered through the towering domes.
+Their striking layers glowing in the sunlight.
+Our path led us through a narrow passage between high rock walls, toward the stunning Cathedral Gorge.

 The red rock amphitheatre at Cathedral Gorge was a beautiful spot for a break and lunch.
 The towering rock formations offered cover from the sun.
 The tranquil atmosphere made it an ideal place to relax and rest before continuing the tour.

-The Red Rock Amphitheatre at Cathedral Gorge was the perfect spot to pause for a break and lunch.
-Surrounded by towering rock formations that provided welcome shade.
-The serene atmosphere made it an ideal place to relax and recharge before continuing our tour.
+The Red Rock Amphitheatre at Cathedral Gorge was the perfect spot where we had lunch.
+The high cliff walls provided welcome shade.
+A fantastic place to relax and recharge before continuing our tour.

 There were no other passengers on the flight.
 While we had the plane and the pilot for ourselves, we felt very secure with Venessa as our pilot and guide.
 Photo at the Bungle Bungles Airstrip.

-We were the only passengers on the flight, so it felt like a private adventure, with both the plane and Vanessa, our skilled pilot, all to ourselves.
+We were the only passengers on the flight.
+What a feeling, our own plane and pilot Vanessa.
 Her expertise and friendly guidance made us feel completely secure as we flew over the landscape.
 A photo at the Bungle Bungles Airstrip.

 Goodbye, wonderful Bungle Bungles in the Kimberley Western Australia; I hope we see you again.